Rayji96/foundry-V5/README.md

 * Remove attributes tab and rolls from Perks
 * Add attributes and rolls to Edges
 * Create Cell tracking sheet with Desperation and Danger ratings
+* Add Hunter-specific dice rolls to the dice roller
 * Create Desperation Dice rolls somewhere

 ## Credits